 Another beer pricing method for bars is using a fixed markup number for all canned and bottled beers.
 This adds an overhead service charge, say either 50¢ or $1, on top of the wholesale multiplier to get the menu price.

 Here are a few things that you should keep in mind when pricing your craft beer:

 - Pay attention to your liquor cost.
 Ask yourself “Given a certain portion size and cost per draft beer, what price will allow you to achieve your target liquor cost?”
 The typical liquor cost range for craft beer is between 20% and 26%.
 Which means the craft beer profit margin is 74% to 80%.
 In reality, the liquor cost can be lower (and the profit margin higher!) for high-end bars and restaurants.
 They have the status and ability to charge more for their beer.
 Fast-casual establishments and dive bars often have to compete on prices.
 Know your bar well and price your craft beer smartly.
 If you pay to have a cicerone on staff, you'll also want to offset their salary with an increase in beer pricing.

 - Offer a wide variety of prices.
 Your bar may carry a variety of options for craft beer, from mainstream brands to specialty beers.
 Naturally, your markup should be different for each, the higher the price, the greater the perceived quality.
 It's a principle of psychological pricing.
 Offer a couple of beers that cost 50% to 100% more per bottle than the standard craft beer offerings.
 Customers favoring small-batch beers may be willing to pay more per bottle for the quality and value in it, particularly if they're part of a bar promotion or LTO (see LTO meaning).
 Conversely, customers favoring mainstream craft beer are often used to paying $6-8 a bottle.
-They might turn away from having to pay more and dislike attempts at upselling.
+They will turn away from having to pay more and dislike attempts at upselling.